jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### Custom Handler

-Our custom store already has the handler `update` as we already know, which simply substitutes the old store's value with a new one.
+Our custom store already has the handler `update` as we already know which simply substitutes the "old" store's state with a new one.
 This is not sufficient, when dealing with a list.
 It would be awkward to *add* some interest for example.